marsbroshok/mlops-labs/workshops/kfp-caip-sklearn/lab-12-kfp-pipeline/README.md

 ## Lab instructions

-During this lab, you will mostly work in a JupyterLab terminal of the **AI Platform Notebook** instance you provisioned during the environment setup.
+During this lab, you will mostly work in a JupyterLab terminal of the **AI Platform Notebooks** instance you provisioned during the environment setup.
 To start, connect to your instance and open a new terminal.

 ### Reviewing the pipeline design